 I don’t think anyone questions that Albus got himself fatally cursed by messing with the Ring, either.
 Although I have to admit that cracking the stone, but not damaging the actual *Ring* by whacking it with a sword, and yet NOT disabling the “Resurrection” function inherent to the stone itself, is harder to believe.
 And for that matter, I don’t think that the stone would have been beyond magical repair, either.
 It’s physically a stone, it was just cracked.
 It wasn’t pulverized and the dust scattered to the winds.

-A correspondent offered the suggestion that since the ring and the stone were the products of mortal wizards and mortal goblins, it stood to reason that the sword would be unable to undo whatever properties had been given the stone by Death.
-Works for me
+A correspondent offered the suggestion that since the ring was the product of mortal wizards and mortal goblins, it stood to reason that the sword would be unable to undo whatever properties had been given the stone by Death.
+Works for me.

 Rowling seems to have fallen as flat on her face over explaining how you destroy a Horcrux as she did evading the explanation of how to make one.
 Instead, over the course of the series, Rowling seems to have created a whole series of valuable artifacts only for the purpose of messily destroying them.
 Wasteful, I call it.